transparency-dev/armored-witness/devices/README.md

 1. A line with the text "ArmoredWitness ID attestation v1".
 2. The ASCII encoded HEX representation of the device serial number whose witness public key is below.
-3. The ASCII encoded decimal number 0.
+3. The ASCII encoded decimal number, with no leading zeroes, representing the number of times the witness has rolled its identity.
+Currently this is always "0".
 4. A note Verifier string representing the witness public key which will be used by this device.

 The note is signed by the _device_ key corresponding to the serial number on line 2.